Santiq22/urban-heat-islands/README.md

 This repository contains all materials developed for the **EY Open Science AI and Data Challenge 2025: Cooling Urban Heat Islands**.

-The main aim of the project is to **predict Urban Heat Island (UHI) intensity in New York City (Bronx and Manhattan) using satellite, weather, building, and demographic data**, and to design reproducible workflows for data integration, transformation, and modeling, contributing to data-driven strategies for urban cooling and climate resilience.
+The main aim of the project is to **predict the Urban Heat Island (UHI) index in New York City (Bronx and Manhattan) using satellite, weather, building, and demographic data**, and to design reproducible workflows for data integration, transformation, and modeling, contributing to data-driven strategies for urban cooling and climate resilience.

 ---